anishrams/anishrams.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Anish Senathi is a final year master's student of robotics at Carnegie Mellon University.
-His research interests include computer vision, human-robot interaction and reinforcement learning.
-His is currently working on building an autonomous excavator rover with Prof. Red Whittaker and Caterpillar Inc.
+His research interests include computer vision, human-robot interaction and robot learning.
+His is currently working on building a lunar autonomous excavator with Prof. Red Whittaker and Caterpillar Inc.
 {style="text-align: justify;"}